Skip to main content

 4. After installation, open http://localhost:5173 in your browser.
 If you set any port other than the default 5173, use that instead.

-5. When you first load Pluton on desktop, you will see a setup screen where you need to set your encryption key and admin username and password.
+5. When you first load Pluton on desktop, you will see a setup screen where you need to set your encryption key and admin username and password (screenshot above).
 These sensitive data will be stored securely in Linux Secret Service.

 6. After setup, you will be redirected to the login page.
 Log in with your admin username and password.